 Memory foam mattresses tend to work well with just about any type of frame that you might want to use it on (a nice perk you may not appreciate until you don’t have the same flexibility).
 This includes platform bases, box springs, slatted foundations, and even adjustable beds.
 Since the foam is able to flex and adjust its shape, it turns out that it is actually a very good choice for those types of beds.
 If you have an adjustable bed or you might want to get one in a few years, this is another good reason to choose foam.

 Finally, memory foam also happens to be very easy to care for.
 In fact, most of the time, the only real maintenance that might need to be done is occasional vacuuming.
 With a foam mattress, you do not have to worry about things like flipping and rotating the mattress.
 You will not have to worry about suddenly having a sharp spring poking into your back either.
+Our article on how to clean your mattress has some useful tips and tricks on this topic.

 In addition to knowing the benefits memory foam mattresses can offer, it is also important to make sure you have an understanding of the various types of memory foam mattresses out there.
 The most common and widely used is traditional, viscoelastic foam.
 All additional variations of memory foam have been developed to solve for a common issue found in traditional foam—it sleeps hot.